loomio/loomio-docs/oric/src/guide-connectors.md

 Start a thread to help directors become familiar with using Loomio.
 We can use this thread to introduce Loomio to directors, and invite them to post a comment.

-**Objective: Let’s get each director to post a comment so we know that directors are connected on Loomio and that they know how to write a comment in response to a thread question.**
+**Objective: Let’s get each director to post a comment so we know that directors are connected.**

 * On your group home page, go to the **Threads** tab.
 * Click **New Thread**.